Levan Gachechiladze: Political career

-Gachechiladze had previously served as chairman of the Economic Policy Committee, and in this capacity initiated numerous reforms targeted at transitioning the country from planned to market economy.
+Gachechiladze had previously served as chairman of the Economic Policy Committee, and in this capacity initiated numerous reforms targeted at transitioning the country from a planned economy to a market one.

 Gachechiladze was involved in the demonstrations held in Tbilisi in November 2007.
 He was one of four activists who began a hunger strike to demand early parliamentary elections.
 He was also injured during the protests.

 Candidacy in 2008 presidential elections

 On 12 November 2007 Gachechiladze was named as a candidate for the January 2008 Georgian presidential election.
 His candidacy was supported by the 'Joint Opposition', a coalition of some ten opposition parties: